omnibor/spec/SPEC.md

 data structures in artifacts of various types
 - guidance on metadata which references ADGs, and other related data structures
 - guidance for build tools for:
-  - constructing ADGss, and other related data structures
+  - constructing ADGs, and other related data structures
   - conveying ADGs, and other related data structures
   - embedding identifiers for ADGs, and other related data structures ids in artifacts
   - manners of conveyance of ADGs, and other related data structures
-  - descriptions of use cases for which directed acyclic graphs, and other related data structures may be used
+  - descriptions of use cases for which ADGs, and other related data structures may be used

 ##	Normative references (mandatory)